“S. King left Craver by batting a fly away to right, which was handsomely taken by the indomitable Tom Berry.”

 THE PASSING OF “TOM” BERRY

 Whatever the future holds for man, the entire people of this community will join in hoping that our friend, “Tom” Berry, who passed away on Sunday at his home in this city, will get his full measure.
-There are mean who enter the great beyond, whose going only seems to affect their immediate family and friends, and then there are others whose death causes widespread sympathy for those whom they leave behind, due to the part they took in public affairs while living.
+There are men who enter the great beyond, whose going only seems to affect their immediate family and friends, and then there are others whose death causes widespread sympathy for those whom they leave behind, due to the part they took in public affairs while living.
 Mr. Berry belonged to the latter class.
 He first became known as a soldier, when he answered the call of President Lincoln for men to defend the Union.
 Later he became a public man by playing professional baseball after his return from war.
 When age made him no longer useful in this capacity, which is one of the greatest pastimes of the American people, Mr. Berry took up other positions all of them more or less where he was constantly before the public.
 For years, he was a railway mail messenger for the Government; he filled an important position in the Recorder of Deeds’ office at Media.
 He twice served this city as its Chief of Police, and did it with honor to those who were instrumental in having him appointed, and to himself and family.

 The last years of his life were spent as one of the city aldermen.
 In this position he came in contact with all classes and he endeared himself to our lawyers and others having occasion to take cases before him.
-Always asserting a string will power to do what he believed was right, Mr. Berry never lost sight of the great admonition that punishment must be tempered with mercy.
+Always asserting a strong will power to do what he believed was right, Mr. Berry never lost sight of the great admonition that punishment must be tempered with mercy.
 And as he lived, respected and looked up to by all who knew him, so he died, content in the fact that he had done the right thing all through life.
 Mrs. Berry and the children have lost a good husband and father, but the public has lost a good citizen, and nowhere will his counsel and friendly advice be missed more than among the firemen of this city.

 Delaware County Daily Times (Chester, PA), 08 June 1915, Page 3.